Doctor of Philosophy

 Hear from Professor of Physiology Janna Morrison, whose research focuses on the increased risk of cardiovascular disease on babies who are born too small or too early.

 Hear from Associate Research Professor Paul Anderson, whose research focuses on preventative strategies for treating bone diseases such as osteoarthritis.
-He is mentoring Masters by Research and PhD students to help people at risk of these bone injuries.

 Hear from some of UniSA's Health PhD students about their exciting research from the Sansom Institute of Health Research.